Published : June 4, 2018

 Based on the instruments life and duration of its trading, the capital market is of two types.
 They are primary markets and secondary markets.

 The part of the capital market where firms and corporations issue securities for the first time are a primary capital market.
-In short, we call it as the primary market.
+In short, we call it the primary market.

 Likewise, the section of the capital market meant for trading in such instruments is the secondary capital market.
 In short, we call it secondary market.